-The same laws, regulations and guidelines regulating the generation of energy also govern the supply and sale of that energy.
-The electricity generation licences granted under the energy laws of Malaysia (as detailed earlier in this chapter) also authorise the generator to sell energy.
-Energy is sold to consumers at fixed tariff rates, which are approved by the government.
-Notwithstanding Malaysia's policy of privatisation, which was announced in 1988 by the then Prime Minister of Malaysia, Mahathir Mohamad, competition in the energy market lies mainly at the level of bidding for power projects and power generation, and has little direct effect on the price paid by end consumers for their electricity (although the generation capacity in the country at a particular point in time may affect the government's decisions on approved tariff rates).
+The laws and authorities regulating the generation of energy also govern the supply and sale of that energy.
+An electricity generation licence authorises its holder to sell energy as well.
+Energy continues to be sold to consumers at fixed, government-approved tariff rates.
+Notwithstanding Malaysia's policy of privatisation, which has been in place in 1988, competition in the energy market lies mainly at the level of bidding for power projects and power generation, and has little direct effect on the price paid by end consumers for their electricity (although the generation capacity in the country at a particular point in time may affect the government's decisions on approved tariff rates and consumer incentives).

 iii Contracts for sale of energy

 In Peninsular Malaysia, historically, electricity generated by the IPPs is sold to the Single Buyer unit of TNB (as offtaker) pursuant to the terms of their respective PPAs.
 TNB then sells on the electricity to the end consumers.
 IPPs do not enter into contracts with individual consumers, save in highly exceptional circumstances (for instance, if the power is generated by a captive plant, to provide power to users who do not have access to the national power grid).